A Minimal Thermodynamic Framework for Economic Dynamics

 Upstream Reciprocity in the Battle of Good vs Evil (Link to: Working Paper; Link to: data & do-files)

-In this article we investigate the effect of an initial social interaction and its impact in subsequent interactions, a phenomenon called ostrin reciprocity.
+In this article, we investigate the effect of an initial social interaction on subsequent interactions, a phenomenon called upstream reciprocity.
 We investigate both positive interaction and a negative initial interaction that can be reciprocated to the next participant.
 The observed behavior is correlated with a survey question on trust taken from the World Value Survey (WVS).
-Results present evidence in favor of positive upstream reciprocity but are skeptical on its negative counterpart.
-A previous social interaction has a differentiated effect depending on the self-report of trust and the way in which the interaction takes place.
+Results present evidence in favor of positive upstream reciprocity but are skeptical of its negative counterpart.
+A previous social interaction has a differentiated effect depending on self-reported trust and the way the interaction takes place.

 Currently under review at Games and Economic Behavior